zelebwr/FP-sms2-Strukdat/docs/DETAILS.md

 3. Travel Cost

 ## 4. Program Algorithm
-The concept of the program is that it uses weighted graph that depends on each route's attributes determined by the **adjacency matrix** using __A* Algorithm__.
+The concept of the program is that it uses weighted graph that depends on each route's attributes determined by the **adjacency list** using __A* Algorithm__.

 ## 5. User Preference
 The program can dynamically determine the "optimal path" depending on the user's preference, which are: